renpy/renpy/sphinx/source/namespaces.rst

     **Note: Most functions in the ui namespace are deprecated.**

     The ui namespace contains older functions and classes used to display user interface elements.
-With the the exception of ui.adjustment, ui.interact, ui.callsinnewcontext, and ui.invokesinnewcontext, these functions are obsolete.
+With the exception of ui.adjustment, ui.interact, ui.callsinnewcontext, and ui.invokesinnewcontext, these functions are obsolete.